tiangolo/poetry-version-plugin/README.md

 ## How the plugin works

-Poetry runs the plugin when building a package, and it sets the version right before creating the "package distributable" (e.g. the wheel).
+Poetry runs the plugin when building a package, and it sets the version right before creating the "package distributable" (e.g., the wheel).

 ### How the version variable works